sungi-ch/sungi-ch.github.io/index.md

 ## About Me
 Sung-Gwi Cho
 Assistant Professor
-Robotics Laboratory, Information Science Division,
+Robotics Laboratory, Division of Information Science,
 Graduate school of Science and Technology,
 Nara Institute of Science and Technology